Larchill: Follies

 Mock naval battles were fought on the lake in past centuries.

 Other features

 There is an 18th-century "sheep run" and at the north end of the western walk are a 19th-century Chinese prayer lamp and statue.
 There is also an eel pond, and an "eel house", a tower in which to catch eels.

 When the lake was dug in the 18th century, the soil from the excavation was used to form a "feuillé", a circular mound with a decorative spiral of beech trees on top.

 Farm animals

-Rare breeds of animal were used in the 18th and 19th century in such gardens, and today various breeds of cattle and sheep, along with llamas and emus, graze the parkland, while pigs, goats and fowl can be found in the farmyard.
+Rare breeds of animal were used in the 18th and 19th century in ferme ornee-style gardens, and today various breeds of cattle and sheep, along with llamas and emus, graze the parkland.
+There are also pigs, goats and fowl in the farmyard.

 Facilities

 There is parking for cars and coaches and a picnic area.
 The gardens open May to June, and for a few days in September-October, and an admission fee is charged.
 The former general tea room in a converted barn, which also included a gift shop, operates only for groups.